ANIMAL WELFARE IS A MAJOR PRIORITY

 At Naturland, we have set rules for our animals from birth and rearing through to transportation and slaughter.
 To ensure compliance with our numerous animal welfare requirements, we commission inspections by independent organic inspection bodies.
 An inspection is carried out on all Naturland livestock farms at least once a year – some pre-announced, some not.
 They cover the following areas, among others: Nutrition and care status, animal health, number of losses, slaughter reports, feed and water supplies, and housing, yard and pasture conditions.
 This enables inspectors to closely examine the animals and determine their overall welfare.
 They also inspect the environment in which the animals are kept.

 The inspection results are evaluated by our animal welfare QA department.
 If anything appears conspicuous, the livestock owners are urged to improve the animals’ situation as soon as possible in consultation with Naturland's expert advisers.
 If clear abnormalities are detected, we can impose sanctions against the farm or even terminate their membership.
-Inspections are also carried out at each abattoir where Naturland animals are slaughtered.
+Inspections are also carried out at each medium-sized and larger abattoir where Naturland animals are slaughtered.

 Another core responsibility of our animal welfare QA department is to deliver theoretical and practical training to our inspectors so that they can detect any illness in animals as quickly and reliably as possible.